Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Validating resolved SED fitting results

 \section{Validating resolved SED fitting results}

 To check on the reliability of the results of our spatially resolved SED fitting, we recover the expected observed \ha\ flux by combining the SFR10 and $A_{V,{\rm star}}$ maps.
-As we discussed in Sects. \ref{sec:pab}-\ref{sec:discussion}, nebular line emission is expected to be subject to extra attenuation compared to the stellar populations in regions of intense star formation (e.g. \citealt{Calzetti:2000,Price:2014,Tacchella:2018}).
-Therefore, we here use in first approximation the $A_{V,{\rm star}}$ map -- the only full $A_V$ map we could recover --, being aware of the fact that it might locally underestimate the real attenuation of \ha\ line emission.
+As we discussed in Sects. \ref{sec:pab}-\ref{sec:discussion}, nebular line emission is expected to be subject to extra attenuation compared to the stellar populations in regions of intense star formation (e.g., \citealt{Calzetti:2000,Price:2014,Tacchella:2018}).
+Therefore, as a first approximation, we used the $A_{V,{\rm star}}$ map -- the only full $A_V$ map available -- while acknowledging that it may locally underestimate the true attenuation of the \ha\ line emission.
 In particular, we first convert the SFR10 into \ha\ intrinsic luminosity according to the \citet{Kennicutt:2012} relation, which is in turn converted into the observed \ha\ flux by (de-)correcting for dust attenuation \citep{Calzetti:2000} law, using the $A_{V,{\rm star}}$ values previously inferred for each single pixel.
-In Fig. \ref{fig:ha_comparison} we show the comparison of our recovered observed \ha\ flux (left-hand panel) with the real observed one from ERIS observations (right-hand panel, same colorscale; Forster Schreiber et al., in prep.; Pulsoni et al., in prep.).
-The striking similarity between the two \ha\ maps points to the reliability of our SFR10 map, although some degeneracy might still be present between SFR10 and $A_{V,{\rm star}}$ values for a given observed \ha\ flux.
+In Fig. \ref{fig:ha_comparison} we show the comparison of our recovered observed \ha\ flux (left-hand panel) with the real observed one from ERIS observations (right-hand panel, same color scale; Forster Schreiber The two \ha\ maps overall show a good agreement, especially in correspondence of the two northern \ha-bright clumps (i.e., Clumps A and B), while the similarity is less evident in the regions of fainter \ha\ emission, due to the lower S/N of ERIS data.
+However, the ERIS \ha\ map displays increased emission at the southernmost clump (Clump C), and along the spiral arm east of the bulge.
+The overall good similarity between the two \ha\ maps points to the reliability of our SFR10 map, although some degeneracy might still be present between SFR10 and $A_{V,{\rm star}}$ values for a given observed \ha\ flux.
 By summing over all pixels, we obtain a total recovered \ha\ flux of $2.0 \times 10^{-16}$ \ergscm, which is consistent with the total \ha\ flux measured from ERIS and SINFONI data \citep{Forster:2009}.
 We note that, although in principle it is possible to insert as input in \texttt{CIGALE} also emission-line fluxes, we do not do it because of the difficulties in correctly aligning (on a pixel level of 0.025$''$) the NIRCam, ACS, and ERIS data.
 This test highlights that we are able not only to correctly recover the total \ha\ flux, but also its spatial distribution, showing the reliability of our spatially resolved SED analysis.

 \end{appendix}